superangea/soundbite/README.md

 # soundBite
 SoundBite finds and plays the "best" 30 seconds of a song according to listeners' comments.
-Useful for discovering new music on SoundCloud to quickly determine if a song is to your taste or not.
+Useful for discovering new music on SoundCloud by quickly determining if a song is to your taste or not.

 Why?
 SoundCloud allows listeners to comment on a song at the exact time they want to.
 Most people don't bother to comment on a song